 3. Atlantic Mackerel

-Atlantic mackerel (not king mackerel) makes my list of healthy fish because not only is it super high in B12, but it’s also loaded with omega-3s, low in mercury and is rated a top fish pick for health as well as sustainability.
-(3)
+Atlantic mackerel (not king mackerel) makes the list of healthiest fish because not only is it super high in B12, but it’s also loaded with omega-3s, low in mercury and is rated a top fish pick for health as well as sustainability.

-Research has demonstrated that 800 to 5,000 IU of vitamin D per day can improve musculoskeletal health, naturally slow aging of the skeletal structure, and reduce the rate of fractures and falls in older adults who are over 65.
-(5)
+Research has demonstrated that 800 to 5,000 international units of vitamin D per day can improve musculoskeletal health, naturally slow aging of the skeletal structure, and reduce the rate of fractures and falls in older adults who are over 65.

 9. Cottage Cheese

-If you still want to up your dietary B12 levels, you can, in addition to getting these forms of B12 from vitamin B12 foods, take vitamin B12 supplements, including: (8b)
+If you still want to up your dietary B12 levels, you can take vitamin B12 supplements, in addition to getting these forms of B12 from vitamin B12 foods.
+Some types of vitamin B12 supplements available include: